zhiwenh/delib/README.md

 npm install -g ethereumjs-testrpc
 ```

-### Basic usage
+### Library and CLI integration
-The library and CLI integrate together.
-Project file paths set in `delib.js` are used in both the library and CLI.

 Building a contract with the CLI will allow it be accessible with the library.
 Also, deploying a contract using the library will make the following CLI contract calls refer to the library's deployed address, and vice versa.
 You can deploy contracts and then quickly test whether your methods are working with the CLI.

 <a name="Ethereum"></a>